-The curves of SD points (SD curves) of CA provide remarkably accurate descriptions of the mobility edges of limiting QPS, in many cases even for relatively small unit cells.
+The lines of SD points for CA provide remarkably accurate descriptions of the mobility edges of limiting QPS, in many cases even for CA with relatively small unit cells.
 Examples are shown in Fig.$\,$\ref{fig:main}(c,d) for an EAAM and a LM.
 The SD curves obtained for a CA with $\tau_{c}=13/21$ match very accurately the mobility edge separating extended (blue) and localized (red) phases obtained numerically via IPR.
-Moreover, it is possible in some regimes to compute very accurate approximate analytical SD curves for CA with smaller unit cells, as shown in Fig.$\,$\ref{fig:main}(d) for $\tau_{c}=5/8$ (see Supplemental Material (SM) for details).
-For the models with exact mobility edges in Refs.$\,$\citep{PhysRevLett.104.070601,PhysRevLett.114.146601,Wang2020a}, the SD curves are exact for any CA and CA-independent, perfectly matching the mobility edges of the limiting QPS.
-In these cases, the mobility edge can obtained through the simplest possible CA, which for Refs.$\,$\citep{PhysRevLett.104.070601,PhysRevLett.114.146601} has a single site per unit cell (see SM).
-Additionally, we show in Sec.$\,$\ref{sec:DualityTransformation} that it is possible to obtain the duality transformation behind the localization-delocalization transitions of QPS by analysing their CA.
+In the inset of Fig.$\,$\ref{fig:main}(d) we can also see that the predictions of SD points converge to the critical point computed through the IPR using large system sizes for CA with relatively small unit cell size.
+Moreover, it is possible in some regimes to compute very accurate approximate analytical SD curves for CA with smaller unit cells, as shown in Fig.$\,$\ref{fig:main}(d) for $\tau_{c}=5/8$.

+For the models with exact mobility edges in Refs.$\,$\citep{PhysRevLett.114.146601,Wang2020a}, the SD curves are exact for any CA and CA-independent, perfectly matching the mobility edges of the limiting QPS.
+In these cases, the mobility edge can be obtained through the simplest possible CA. Additionally, we show in Sec.$\,$\ref{sec:DualityTransformation} that it is possible to use CA to define a generalized duality transformation that maps eigenstates of QPS at dual or SD points.

-The remainder of the manuscript is organized as follows: in Sec.$\,$\ref{sec:ModelMethods} we provide details on the models used throughout the paper.
-Sec.$\,$\ref{sec:SpectralDuality} details how the phase diagram of a QPS can be known by studying the generalized energy bands of CA. In Sec.$\,$\ref{sec:DualityTransformation} we provide a complete definition of our generalized duality transformation for CA and explain how it can be used to obtain the duality transformation of the limiting QPS.
-We show that our duality transformation reduces to the thermodynamic-limit duality in a model for which the exact transformation is known \citep{PhysRevLett.114.146601}.
-We finally apply our duality transformation to models for which no duality symmetry was shown to exist so far.
+Our findings establish a strong connection between the localization-delocalization transitions in widely different 1D QPS in terms of dualities that are believed to be absent away from fine-tuned models like the AAM.
+They not only provide a simple way to characterize the phase diagrams of these systems in terms of CA, but also to understand whether a simple duality transformation can be defined for a given model.